cheshire0xff/bme280_http_server/README.md

 # Usage

-To run the server you have to provide esp32 device IP:
+To run the server you have to provide esp32 device IP.
+If using ipv6 be sure that esp32 device is also configured to support that protocol.
 ```
 python3 http_server.py 192.168.1.104
+python3 http_server.py fe80:0000:0000:0000:42f5:20ff:fe70:2954
 ```

 Show options: